Medial-EarlySign/MR_Wiki/index.md

 *   **High-Performance Processing:** Engineered for large-scale, sparse EMR time-series data where general-purpose libraries like pandas fall short.
 *   **Reusable Pipelines:** Save valuable engineering time by providing shareable, tested pipelines and methods.
 *   **Built-in Safeguards:** Mitigate common pitfalls like data leakage and time-series-specific overfitting.
-*   **Production-Ready:** Designed for easy deployment using Docker or minimal distroless Linux images.
+*   **Production-Ready:** Designed for easy deployment using Docker or minimal distroless Linux images. **FHIR Ready** with lightweight python script convert to AlgoMarker format in deployment.
 *   **Innovative Algorithms:** Access to outperforming algorithms for processing medical data, explainability, fairness, and more.

 ## Core Components